NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

   20. `println("There are \\(naturalCount) \\(countedThings).")`
   21. `// prints "There are millions and millions of stars in the Milky Way."`

+Note

+Both the closed range operator (`...`) and half-open range operator (`..<`) functions are overloaded to return either an `IntervalType` or `Range`.
+An interval can determine whether it contains a particular element, such as when matching a `switch` statement `case`.
+A range is a collection of consecutive values, which can be iterated on in a `for-in` statement.

 ### Tuples

 You can use tuples to test multiple values in the same `switch` statement.
-Each element of the tuple can be tested against a different value or range of values.
+Each element of the tuple can be tested against a different value or interval of values.
 Alternatively, use the underscore (`_`) identifier to match any possible value.

 The example below takes an (x, y) point, expressed as a simple tuple of type `(Int, Int)`, and categorizes it on the graph that follows the example: